 A.J.
-Croce's new album BY REQUEST via Compass Records comes out on February 5, 2021
+Croce's new album BY REQUEST via Compass Records now available

 “Croce’s vocals blend the right measure of grittiness and honey; he delivers an aching ballad as easily as he shouts a jazz stomp, and his voice is the instrument that guides the melodies and other instruments on these tunes.”

 “Regardless of the genre, Croce slides into his songs with an easy charm.”

 Over the past three decades, A.J.
 Croce has established his reputation as a piano player and serious vocal stylist who pulls from a host of musical traditions and anti-heroes — part New Orleans, part juke joint, part soul.
 While his last album, JUST LIKE MEDICINE, paired him with soul legend Dan Penn and an all-star cast of players, his new album was born of memories — of favorite artists and shows, but mostly, of late-night gatherings with groups of friends, many of them fellow musicians, with Croce at the piano taking requests.
 Croce revisits these musical evenings on BY REQUEST, 12 personally curated covers that traverse decades and genres, propelled by his spirited, loose-and-easy piano mastery and emotive vocals.

 It’s a tribute to Croce the music fan as well as Croce the musician that both the variety and execution is inspired, aided by a full band and horns.